 - Participation in foreign talent recruitment programs

-This issue continues to evolve.
+With the heightened sensitivity on these issues nationally, the USU Office of Research wants to remind you of your disclosure obligations.
 Related faculty responsibilities under Utah State University policies and sponsor regulations are outlined below, and will be updated as additional information becomes available.

 - REPORT all research support, including foreign support, in accordance with sponsor requirements at the proposal stage, and in progress reports.

-Any payment, research support (e.g. lab supplies, support of students), reimbursement, travel support or other compensation, of any amount, that you have received or will receive, from a foreign entity must be disclosed as an Outside Interest in your COI disclosure.
+Any payment, research support (e.g. lab supplies, support of students), reimbursement, travel support or other compensation, of any amount, that you have received or will receive, from a foreign entity must be disclosed as an Other Support and Appointments in your COI disclosure.

 - DISCLOSE other professional activities, including affiliations, as required by the USU’s Consulting Service Policy #377.